 Alright!
 Confession time: I’m a HUGE King Arthur fan.
 I’ve read multiple books about or inspired by the legend and seen many movie/TV adaptations (good and bad).
-I once got into a heated argument with one of my classmates about whether or not King Arthur broke the laws of chivalry before he died.
-I won’t go any details but let’s just say he was wrong and I was right.
+I once got into a heated argument with one of my classmates about whether or not King Arthur broke the laws of chivalry when he died.
+I won’t go any details but let’s just say he was wrong and I was right. ?

 Turns out, while I know a lot about King Arthur, I didn’t know much about the Lady of the Lake.
 So in honor of Cursed, here are 8 Lady of the Lake facts you (probably) didn’t know.